 Underneath the joints were brackets that stuck out like little shelves.
 If I was very careful that no one saw, I could shovel my meal under the table onto the little shelves!
 Later the dog would come remove the evidence.
-Sneaky…

-Maybe all the parsley threw me off… or the citrus, who knows.
-What I can tell you is that I love it, I crave it, and I prefer it to most any other grain salad.
+Maybe all the parsley threw me off… Or the citrus, who knows.
+What I can tell you is that I now love it, I crave it, and I prefer it to most any other grain salad.

 Plus it holds up for days in the fridge!
 That means I can make a large batch, and stand with the refrigerator doors open eating it for days on end.
-Nice.

-Either dollop the tabouli salad into the endive leaves and top with crumbled feta for a refined appetizer, or place in a bowl and let your guests scoop their leaves ’til their heart’s content.
+Either dollop the tabouli salad into the endive leaves and top with crumbled feta for a refined appetizer, or place it in a bowl and let your guests scoop their leaves ’til their heart’s content.

-The only real variation you’ll find is in porportion–and even that doesn’t vary much.
-However, if you are looking for a subtle change, try making tabouli salad with quinoa or whole grain couscous.
+The only real variation you’ll find is in proportion, and even that doesn’t vary much.
+However, if you are looking for a subtle change, try making our Tabouli with Feta and Endive.
+You can even try it with quinoa or whole grain couscous.